mikhaiwilson-prog/relayify-plugin/README.md

 ## Install

-Inside Claude Code (Desktop or CLI):
+### Inside Claude Code CLI

 ```
 /plugin marketplace add mikhaiwilson-prog/relayify-plugin
 /plugin install relayify@relayify-plugin
 ```
+### If you are using the desktop app

+Go to the Co-work or Code tab
+Customize -> hit the plus beside personal plugins -> create plugin -> add marketplace, then paste this repo link

-After install, start a fresh Claude Code session — the skill is available as `/relayify:relayify` and auto-activates on Relay UI work, and the MCP tools register automatically.
+After install, start a fresh Claude Code session, the skill is available as `/relayify:relayify` and auto-activates on Relay UI work, and the MCP tools register automatically.

 To verify the MCP server activated, ask Claude: